 Advice for children

-This section is to help you understand where you can go for more information on how to be safe when playing rounders and what to do if you are worried or have any questions about anything which might be making you feel uncomfortable contact someone using one of the options below.
+This section is to help you understand where you can go for more information on how to be safe when playing rounders.
+If you are worried or have any questions about anything which might be making you feel uncomfortable contact someone using one of the options below.

 Club Welfare Officer

 If you are part of an affiliated team they will have a designated Club Welfare Officer (CWO).
 The CWO will have a good knowledge of Rounders England’s guidance on safeguarding children in rounders.
 The CWO is there for all children involved in rounders and makes the needs of these a priority.
-If you have a concern about yourself or another child, how you are being treated by others or something that is making you unhappy your Club Welfare Officer is there for you.
+If you have a concern about yourself or another child, how you are being treated by others or something that is making you unhappy your CWO is there for you.